spencerolson/phase_0_unit_1/week_3/1_code_combat/readme.md

 ###3.
 Answer the following:
 When you are finished with all of the levels, answer the following questions.
 You may want to look at some resources on JavaScript before answering.
   - What is `this` referring to?
 Think programming-wise rather than in the terms of the game.

+  ***This* is referring to the 'owner' of the object we're in.
+In short, it refers to the object we're currently working with and allows the object to examine itself.**

   - What does the `()` do in JavaScript?

+  **When () is used with JavaScript native objects, it calls the built in constructor.
+Or, if you've defined your own object with a constructor that takes no parameters, then using () will call the built in constructor**

   - What is the point of the semicolons?

+  **From what I undestand, the semicolons parse the code, or 'break it up' into pieces to be run separately.
+So, it will run the code in between semicolons in 'chunks'.**

 ## Reflect
 In the reflection section of your 'my_solution.js` file, reflect on your learning.
 Use the [reflection guidelines](../reflection_guidelines.md).. ***NOTE: Reflections are mandatory!***